 Travelling on a bike and cycling abroad is one of life’s great pleasures.
 As Ernest Hemingway once said, “It is by riding a bicycle that you learn the contours of a country best, since you have to sweat up the hills and coast down them.”
 There’s simply no better way to explore a new country than by cycling through it – whether that’s mountain biking on singletrail down mountains, climbing up dirt tracks or swapping your road tyres for a fatbike as you embark on an arctic cycling trip in Norway!

 We love bikes.
-That’s why we’ve got a full collection of bike adventures, which take place from Namibia to the Arctic to the hills of the United Kingdom, with all the organisational faff done by us.
+That’s why we’ve got a full collection of cycling holidays, which take place from Namibia to the Arctic to the hills of the United Kingdom, with all the organisational faff done by us.
 So all you have to bring is… yourself!
 Have a look, yeah?
 And until then, here are seven things to remember when travelling with your bike.
 Whether that’s with us, or not:

 1. If you’re travelling with your own bike, plan in advance…